 Location.
 33° 20.034′ N, 82° 9.856′ W. Marker is in near Bath, Georgia, in Richmond County.
-Marker is at the intersection of Deans Bridge Road (U.S. 1) and Bath-Edie Road (Georgia Road 75), on the right when traveling south on Deans Bridge Road.
-Touch for map.
+Marker is at the intersection of Deans Bridge Road (U.S. 1) and Bath-Edie Road (Georgia Road 75), on the Touch for map.
 Marker is in this post office area: Blythe GA 30805, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker First Ebenezer Baptist Church (approx. 4.1 miles away); Hephzibah Methodist Church (approx. 4.2 miles away); Liberty Methodist Church (approx. 7.4 miles away); Grovetown Centennial Monument (approx. 8.3 miles away); Paul Hamilton Hayne (approx. 8.3 miles away); William Schley 1786 - 1858 (approx. 9 miles away); Famous Indian Trail (approx. 9.8 miles away); Spirit Creek Baptist Church (approx. 10.2 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+First Ebenezer Baptist Church (approx. 4.1 miles away); Hephzibah Methodist Church (approx. 4.2 miles away); Liberty Methodist Church (approx. 7.4 miles away); Grovetown Centennial Monument (approx. 8.3 miles away); Paul Hamilton Hayne (approx. 8.3 miles away); William Schley 1786 - 1858 (approx. 9 miles away); Famous Indian Trail (approx. 9.8 miles away); Spirit Creek Baptist Church (approx. 10.2 miles away).

 More about this marker.
 This marker is a replacement for an earlier marker with a similar title and text erected by the Georgia Historical Commission at this location, which had disappeared.

 Related marker.
 Click here for another marker that is related to this marker.
 The son of Rev. Thomas Goulding, founder and first president of the Presbyterian Theological Seminary at Columbia, S. C.,

 Topics.
 This marker is included in these topic lists: Arts, Letters, Music • Churches & Religion • Education